 Whoever said that the best things in life are free was probably referring to getting lost in the cobbled maze of Venice, Italy.
 Just strolling through this magical city was one of my favorite parts of visiting Venice.
 If you have a few days in the city, check out my guide for best tourist attractions in Venice, Italy.
 Hope you enjoy!
+Now go enjoy your fantastic Venice, Italy bucket list adventures!

 #1 Soak in the splendor of St. Mark’s Basilica